 For the citrus salad:

 - 1 grapefruit

-- 1 fennel bulb, top removed, halved, and sliced thinly (save some fronds to mix in with the salad)
+- 1 fennel bulb top removed, halved, and sliced thinly (reserve the fennel fronds for the salad)

 - 2 tablespoons fresh orange juice